gcc-mirror/gcc/gcc/config/arm/arm.md

    (UNSPEC_CLRDI    17) ; Used by the intrinsic form of the iWMMXt CLRDI instruction.
    (UNSPEC_WMADDS   18) ; Used by the intrinsic form of the iWMMXt WMADDS instruction.
    (UNSPEC_WMADDU   19) ; Used by the intrinsic form of the iWMMXt WMADDU instruction.
+   (UNSPEC_TLS      20) ; A symbol that has been treated properly for TLS usage.
   ]
 )